RedisLabs/redislabs-docs/content/rs/security/deployment-tips/_index.md

 ## Deployment Architecture

 ### Network Security
-Redis Enterprise is a database software and strongly reccomended to be deployed within a trusted network.
-Redis Enterprise ports should not be accessible to the public internet.
+Redis Enterprise Software (RS) is a database.
+As such, we strongly recommend that you deployed it on a trusted network.
+RS database ports should not be accessible to the public internet.
 Redis Enterprise should be deployed inside a VPC, VNET or generally behind a firewall that restricts access from the outside world.

 ### Deploy an odd number of 3 or more nodes
 Redis is an available and partition tolerant database.
 We recommend that Redis Enterprise be deployed in a cluster of an odd number of 3 or more nodes so that you are able to successfully failover in the event of a failure.